-- (5) Gloss DeterminationThe gloss shall be determined by ASTM Test Method D 523 (Specular Gloss). - (6) Gonioapparent Characteristics for Coatings A coating will be determined to have a gonioapparent appearance by ASTM E 284 (Standard Terminology of Appearance). - (7) Water Repellency for Reactive Penetrating Sealers shall be determined by any of the following:

-- (A) ASTM C67 (Standard Test Methods for Sampling and Testing Brick and Structural Clay Tile); - (B) ASTM C97/97M (Standard Test Methods for Absorption and Bulk Specific Gravity of Dimension Stone); - (C) ASTM C140 (Standard Test Methods for Sampling and Testing Concrete Masonry Units and Related Units). - (8) Water Vapor Transmission for Reactive Penetrating Sealers shall be determined by ASTM E96/96M (Standard Test Methods for Water Vapor Transmission of Materials). - (9) Selection and Use of Stone Consolidants shall be determined by ASTM E2176 (Standard Guide for Selection and Use of Stone Consolidants). - (10) Chloride Screening for Reactive Penetrating Sealer shall be determined using the National Cooperative Highway Research Report 244 (1981), "Concrete Sealers for the Protection of Bridge Structures". - (11) Equivalent Test Methods Other test methods determined to be equivalent after review by the Executive Officer, CARB, and the U.S. EPA, and approved in writing by the District Executive Officer may also be used. - (12) Multiple Test Methods
+- (5) Gloss DeterminationThe gloss shall be determined by ASTM Test Method D 523 (Specular Gloss). - (6) Gonioapparent Characteristics for Coatings A coating will be determined to have a gonioapparent appearance by ASTM E 284 (Standard Terminology of Appearance). - (7) Water Repellency for Reactive Penetrating Sealers shall be determined by any of the following: - (A) ASTM C67 (Standard Test Methods for Sampling and Testing Brick and Structural Clay Tile); - (B) ASTM C97/97M (Standard Test Methods for Absorption and Bulk Specific Gravity of Dimension Stone); or - (C) ASTM C140 (Standard Test Methods for Sampling and Testing Concrete Masonry Units and Related Units). - (8) Water Vapor Transmission for Reactive Penetrating Sealers and Building Envelope Coatings shall be determined by ASTM E96/96M (Standard Test Methods for Water Vapor Transmission of Materials). - (9) Selection and Use of Stone Consolidants shall be determined by ASTM E2176 (Standard Guide for Selection and Use of Stone Consolidants). - (10) Chloride Screening for Reactive Penetrating Sealer shall be determined using the National Cooperative Highway Research Report 244 (1981), "Concrete Sealers for the Protection of Bridge Structures".